The proposal is the starting point. The assumptions are the product.

 How many panels you actually need — not how many the salesperson can fit.

 Payback math with the assumptions exposed.
-Move the escalator.
-Watch the year change.
+Move the escalator, watch the year change.

 Strip the dealer fee out of the cash price.
 Find out what the loan really costs.

-Solar tax credit checker
+Find the markup →Solar tax credit checker

 How to read a solar quote